University of Mount Union: Football

 Mount Union's football is currently led by head coach Geoff Dartt.
-The Purple Raiders have claimed 13 NCAA Division III Football Championship and 35 OAC titles and have 12 undefeated seasons.
+The Purple Raiders have claimed 13 NCAA Division III Football Championships, 36 OAC titles, and have 12 undefeated seasons.

 Mount Union holds the all-division record for consecutive victories at 55 from 2000 to 2003, which ended with their loss to St. John's University (Collegeville, MN) in the Amos Alonzo Stagg Bowl (Division III National Championship) on December 20, 2003.
 Mount Union previously held the all divisions mark at 54 consecutive games until losing in the semifinals on December 12, 1999, to Rowan University (Glassboro, NJ).
-During both the 55 and 54 game streaks Mount Union won 3 consecutive National Championships.
-Since both streaks were connected—from 1997 to 2003 Mount Union won 109 of 110 games played.
+During both the 55 and 54 game streaks, Mount Union won 3 consecutive National Championships.
+Since both streaks were connected, Mount Union won 109 of 110 games played from 1997 to 2003.
 The Purple Raiders won 110 consecutive regular-season games between 1994 and 2005 (which was ended by conference foe Ohio Northern University on Oct 22, 2005), posted 14 undefeated regular seasons, won 16 Ohio Athletic Conference Championships, and had the best overall record in the 1990s (120–7–1, an overall winning percentage of 0.941).